 Your personal injuries are usually the focus of any car accident case.
 While the damage to the vehicle might be expensive – and is certainly important – your lawyer’s focus should be ensuring that you have sufficient payments to cover your medical costs, the cost of any lost wages, and your pain and suffering.

-Your rental agreement may make you liable for any damage the car suffers while it is in your care.
+Your rental agreement may make deem that you liable for any damage the car suffers while it is in your care.
 Additional insurance can help lift this burden by paying for any property damage no matter what state you return the car in.
-However, if you file a lawsuit against the at-fault party for your injuries and property damage, that lawsuit can likely cover the damage to your car as well – whether it be your own car or a car you rented.
+Many rental companies allow for renters to purchase supplemental insurance that provides benefits such as medpay, personal injury protection, property damage, and even uninsured motorist coverage.
+Purchasing supplemental uninsured motorist coverage can be a lifesaver in the event you are struck by a vehicle that does not maintain enough insurance coverage for your injuries.

 Florida’s no-fault car insurance usually pays some damage before fault is determined.
 However, you will not receive any payments or benefits beyond the PIP until you prove the other driver was at fault.
 Always be sure to write down as much information as you can regarding where the accident happened, who was involved, who was violating any laws, and what witnesses and other evidence are available.
 This will help you prove your case in court.